Overview of Safeguarding

 - We have a strong belief in partnership working with our families.
 Our open door policy means that effective communication can take place.

-- We work with Derbyshire County Council, Starting Point and Eckington MAT to provide any additional support to our families and children if and when it is needed.
+- We work with Derbyshire County Council and Starting Point to provide any additional support to our families and children if and when it is needed.

 - We have an open door policy, please speak to us if you have any worries, concerns or queries about any aspect of your child’s school life or home life.
 WE ARE HERE TO HELP!